CODAIT/stocator/README.md

 	cos://mybucket.myCos/myobject(s)

+An optional, it is possible to provide existing token instead of using API key.
+Instead of providing `fs.cos.myCos.iam.api.key`, Stocator supports `fs.cos.myCos.iam.api.token` that may contain value of the existing token.
+When token is expired, Stocator will throw `403` exception.
+It's the user responsibility to provide long activation token or re-create token outside of Stocator.

 #### COS Connector configuration without IAM

 The following is the list of the configuration keys. `<service>` can be any value, for example `myCOS`